 - make arrangements for the proper administration of its financial affairs and to secure that one of its officers has the responsibility for the administration of those affairs.
-In this Council, that officer is the Chief Finance Officer: - manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets; and - approve the Statement of Accounts.
+In this Council, that officer is the Head of Finance; - manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets; and - approve the Statement of Accounts.

-The Responsibilities of the Chief Finance Officer
+The Responsibilities of the Head of Finance

-The Chief Finance Officer is responsible for the preparation of the Council's Statement of Accounts in accordance with proper practices as set out in the Chartered Institute of Public Finance and Accountancy/ Local Authority (Scotland) Accounts Advisory Committee 2014/15 Code of Practice on Local Authority Accounting in the United Kingdom (the Code).
+The Head of Finance is responsible for the preparation of the Council's Statement of Accounts in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom (the Code).

-In preparing this Statement of Accounts, the Chief Finance Officer has:
+In preparing this Statement of Accounts, the Head of Finance has: